exercism/legacy-docs/about/scope-of-a-track.md

 Over the past few months I've started to gain an understanding about what Exercism aims to be.

 Exercism is based on the idea that you can develop a high degree of fluency even at a low level of proficiency.
-In other words, you can be extremely fluent in the basic syntax, idioms, conventions, and standard library of a programming language, without being able to solve real-world problems in that language.

-This is useful, because it frees up cognitive resources.
-Once you have the fluency at the basic level, it is much easier to improve your proficiency, and then ratchet up your fluency.

-**Fluency** is described by the Language Hunters project as:

-`"What you can say when you’re woken up in the middle of the night with a flashlight in your face."`

-The Language Hunters describe ***four levels*** of proficiency where you have the ability to express and understand:
-1. Very simple, concrete ideas.
-E.g. “Good music”.
-“Drink”.
-2. Simple, complete sentences.
-E.g. “How do I get to the party?”
-3. More complex, descriptive language, e.g. telling a story about what happened at the party.
-4. Complex political, social, economic topics, e.g. “Should parties be illegal?”

-Exercism targets a high level of fluency at a level of proficiency this more or less equivalent to level 2 here.
+Read on more about the Goal of Exercism [here](https://github.com/exercism/docs/blob/master/about/goal-of-exercism.md).

 Having used Exercism you should feel like you can express yourself without the syntax or standard library getting in your way.
 Your code should look and feel like that of a native.
 But that's it.
 This doesn't touch the real world at all.